nkh/P5-App-Asciio/documentation/mdbook_asciio/src/guide/installation.md

    - Gnome
    - gun-make
    - gcc-g++
-- Search for "cygpt" in all the packages to be installed, and install all the packages that appear.
+- Search for "gcrypt" in all the packages to be installed, and install all the packages that appear.
 - Install all dependent modules of asciio